theshteves/stevenkneiser.com/links.md

 ### Quotes

 > _"Life can be much broader once you discover one simple fact:<br><br>everything around you that you call life was made up by people that were no smarter than you.
-And you can change it, you can influence it...<br><br>Once you learn that, you'll never be the same again."_ <br>--Steve Jobs
+And you can change it, you can influence it...<br><br>Once you learn that, you'll never be the same again."_ <br>--[Steve Jobs](https://www.youtube.com/watch?v=kYfNvmF0Bqw){:target="\_blank"}

 ---

+> _"...in the day-to-day trenches of adult life, there is actually no such thing as atheism.
+There is no such thing as not worshipping.
+Everybody worships.
+The only choice we get is what to worship.
+And the compelling reason for maybe choosing some sort of god or spiritual-type thing to worship–be it JC or Allah, be it YHWH or the Wiccan Mother Goddess, or the Four Noble Truths, or some inviolable set of ethical principles–is that pretty much anything else you worship will eat you alive."_ <br>--David Foster Wallace, [This is Water](https://fs.blog/2012/04/david-foster-wallace-this-is-water/){:target="\_blank"}

+---

 > _"...I am better off than he is---<br>for he knows nothing, and thinks that he
 > knows: I neither know nor think that I know.<br><br>In this latter particular,
-> then, I seem to have slightly the advantage of him..."_<br>--Socrates (not
+> then, I seem to have slightly the advantage of him..."_ <br>--Socrates (not
-> in English though)<br>... --Plato (as documented in his "Apology")<br>... ... --Michael Scott
+> in English though) <br>... --Plato (as documented in his "Apology") <br>... ... --Michael Scott

 <br><br>